RaviRamchand/appointment-creator/README.md

 # appointment-creator

-appointment-creator is a JavaEE web application that allows a user to input appointments into an h2 database that could be viewed from the appointment table.
+appointment-creator is a JavaEE web application that uses Thymeleaf template and Lombok and Spring frameworks that allows a user to input appointments into an h2 database that could be viewed from the appointment table.

 ## Demonstration
 ### Default Table